-Lisa Jaycox is a senior behavioral scientist and clinical psychologist at the RAND Corporation; she is also a professor at the Pardee RAND Graduate School.
+Lisa Jaycox is a senior behavioral scientist and clinical psychologist at the RAND Corporation.
 She has combined clinical and research expertise in the areas of child and adolescent mental health problems, including depression and reactions to violence exposure such as post-traumatic stress disorder.
-She developed and evaluated a school-based prevention of depression program that proved to be effective in preventing the onset of severe depressive symptoms among fifth and sixth graders.
+She developed and evaluated a school-based prevention of depression program that proved to be effective in reducing depressive symptoms among fifth and sixth graders.
 She also evaluated psychosocial treatment and prevention of post-traumatic stress disorder among adult female assault survivors.
-Jaycox joined RAND in 1997 and has worked on projects related to the treatment of adolescent depression in primary care settings, mental health consequences of community violence and violent injury, evaluation of adolescent substance-abuse treatment programs, use of trauma-focused therapy to improve school-based mental health services for children, impact of terrorism and natural disaster on children, and evaluation of an intimate partner violence prevention program for Latino youth.
-Her recent work has included a focus on the mental health impact of deployment to Iraq and Afghanistan and the systems available to support recovery, as well as evaluation of the Safe Start initiative, programs designed to improve outcomes for children exposed to violence.
+Jaycox joined RAND in 1997 and has since worked on projects related to the treatment of adolescent depression in primary care settings, mental health consequences of community violence and violent injury, evaluation of adolescent substance-abuse treatment programs, use of trauma-focused therapy to improve school-based mental health services for children, impact of terrorism and natural disaster on children, and evaluation of an intimate partner violence prevention program for Latino youth.
+Her recent work has included a focus on the mental health impact of deployment to Iraq and Afghanistan and the systems available to support recovery, sexual assault and suicide prevention in the military, as well as evaluation of the Safe Start initiative, programs designed to improve outcomes for children exposed to violence.
 Jaycox received her Ph.D. in clinical psychology from the University of Pennsylvania.

 Terri Tanielian and Lisa H. Jaycox (Eds.), Invisible Wounds of War, RAND Corporation (MG-720), 2008